 “Oh, that would be great,” Laurie said with a voice that, while still shaky, had a hint of hope entering into it.
 “I’d love to!
 Can you take me to her?”

-“Well… it’s pretty far away, perhaps too far to get there by tonight.
-I’ve already driven far out of the city in the opposite direction looking for you.”
+“Well… it’s pretty far away, perhaps too far to get there before dark, at least by car.”
 She gestured toward the costumed figure.
 “Our friend Superboy could probably get us there quicker, though.”

 “I… I could?” said the new Superboy.

 “Well, you are the super-hero here, aren’t you?”
 Lois said.

 “I-I guess so,” Superboy said, brightening.